Last updated on January 29, 2020 by Liza Hawkins

-Returning to his roots, runner up Bryan Voltaggio opened a restaurant downtown in an old brownstone mansion in 2008.
-Successful before Top Chef, Volt has become wildly popular since the show aired in 2009, with waiting lists for a reservation — some going out months if you wanted Bryan’s famed Table 21.
+Successful before Bryan appeared on TV, Volt has become wildly popular since the show aired in 2009, with waiting lists for a reservation — some going out months if you wanted Bryan’s famed Table 21.

 I was dying to try it.

 insisted gently hinted that she should go with me, being a foodie herself.

 The building itself is stunning, an old brick mansion … almost Gothic in appearance.
 The 8,000- to 10,000-square-foot neo-Romanesque brownstone was constructed in the 1890s as the residence of Frederick’s three Houck sisters and their three nieces, and over the years had been repurposed many times until being renovated especially for Volt.

 Ironically, the inside of the building is quite modern, but not in an “in your face” kind of way.

 The hostess weaved us through the hallway and into the Chef’s Dining Room where we were seated side-by-side at a four-top table.

 Odd, right?
 We thought so, unless you’re honeymooners or something.